evildmp/vurt/articles/telling-story.rst

 The short answer is: often.

-In fact, you'll be often invited explicitly to tell a story, for example:

-* Tell me about a time when...
+In fact, you'll be often invited explicitly to tell a story, for example: *Tell me about a time when...*.

-\- that's simple enough.
+That's simple enough.
 Recognise the invitation and accept it.

 But even when the invitation is not explicit, the interviewer usually wants more than a literal-minded answer to a question.
 For example, when faced with questions like:

-* What do you think are the most important things to get right in...?
+* *What do you think are the most important things to get right in...?*
-* How do you deal with...?
+* *How do you deal with...?*

 you must answer in a straightforward way - but you must also recognise (and most people do) that the question is not *just* asking you to list the things you consider most important, or to say how you deal with such-and-such, it also wants you to say *why* you think or do that.

 So you should do that.
-But then, having *said* your what and your why, consider whether you should show something too, by telling a story about it, and the easiest way to slip into that is with the immortal words "for example".
+But then, having *said* your what and your why, consider whether you should *show* something too, by telling a story about it, and the easiest way to slip into that is with the immortal words "for example".